The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary

-Recent calculations show that the accretion rates onto compact objects in CE inspiral can be reduced even by a factor of $10^{-2}$ with respect to the rates resulting from the Bondi-Hoyle approximation when the structure of the envelope, in particular the density gradients around the inspiraling object are taken into account~\citep{Ricker2008,MacLeod2017,Murguia2017,Holgado2017}. \citet{MacLeod2015a} argue that accretion structures forming around compact objects embedded in the CE may span to a large fraction of the envelope radius, and so traverse through substantial density gradients.
-Introducing gradients in the CE structure enters the angular momentum to the flow around an accreting object (which is not the case in the standard Hoyle formalism) and by doing so, limits the accretion.
-The steeper the density gradient, the smaller the accretion.
+Our criteria for the mass transfer stability and the occurrence of CE are described in detail in Sec.5 of \citet{Belczynski2008a}.
+To treat CE evolution we assume energy balance with fully effective conversion of orbital energy into envelope ejection ($\alpha=1.0$), while the envelope binding energy for massive stars is calibrated using a parameter $\lambda$ that depends on stellar radius, mass, and metallicity for all models.
+For massive stars we assume $\lambda \approx 0.1$~\cite{Xu2010}.
+Additionally, we either allow or do not allow (submodels A and B) for HG stars to initiate and survive CE evolution~\cite{Belczynski2007,Pavlovskii2017}.
+In submodels A only stars with well developed core-envelope boundary (beyond HG) can successfully initiate and survive CE, depending on the energy balance.
+In submodels B we also allow for HG stars to initiate and survive CE.
+Recent calculations show that the accretion rates onto compact objects in CE inspiral can be reduced even by a factor of $10^{-2}$ with respect to the rates resulting from the Bondi-Hoyle approximation when the structure of the envelope (in particular, the density gradients around the inspiraling object) are taken into account~\citep{Ricker2008,MacLeod2017,Murguia2017,Holgado2017}. \citet{MacLeod2015a} argue that accretion structures forming around compact objects embedded in the CE may span a large fraction of the envelope radius, and so traverse substantial density gradients.
+Introducing gradients in the CE structure leads to net non-zero angular momentum of the flow around an accreting object (which is not the case in the standard Hoyle formalism), and by doing so limits accretion: steeper density gradients correspond to smaller accretion.
 The typical values of the density gradients found by these authors introduce a considerable perturbation to the flow.